ICC lawyer meeting Gaddafi son detained in Libya

-TRIPOLI/ZINTAN A delegation for the International Criminal Court has been detained in Libya after one of its lawyers was found to be carrying suspicious documents for Muammar Gaddafi's captured son Saif al-Islam, a Libyan lawyer and a militia said on Saturday.
+TRIPOLI/ZINTAN A delegation for the International Criminal Court has been detained in Libya after one of its lawyers was found to be carrying suspicious documents for Muammar Gaddafi's captured son, a Libyan lawyer and a militia said on Saturday.

-The Australian lawyer, named as Melinda Taylor, was part of a four-member ICC delegation that had travelled to the small western mountain town of Zintan, where Saif al-Islam has been detained since his desert capture in November, to meet with him.
+The Australian lawyer, named as Melinda Taylor, was part of a four-member ICC delegation that travelled to the small western mountain town of Zintan to meet Saif al-Islam, who has been held there since his desert capture in November.

+The president of the international war crimes court said the four staff members had been detained since Thursday, and demanded their immediate release.

-Reflecting Libya's wider problem of powerful local militias and a weak central government, the brigade which has been holding Gaddafi's Western-educated son said it would not heed the government's requests to release the delegation before questioning its members.
-Saif al-Islam also is wanted by the ICC for crimes stemming from last year's war.
+Reflecting Libya's wider problem of powerful local militias and a weak central government, the brigade holding Gaddafi's Western-educated son said it would not heed the government's requests to release the four before questioning them.

+Saif al-Islam is wanted by the ICC for crimes from last year's war, but Tripoli wants to try him in his home country.

 Jehani said the documents were from several people including Saif al-Islam's former right-hand man Mohammed Ismail.
 He said blank documents signed by Saif al-Islam had also been found.